Relying on the Metrics of Evaluated Agents: Introduction

+We prove that the agent prefers to reveal metrics that strongly differentiate the highest cost settings from rest, and conceal metrics that strongly differentiate the lowest cost settings from the rest.
+For example, a university might want to reveal to a government funder the number of low-income students that matriculate (indicating higher operating costs), but conceal the amount of funding they anticipate from private donations (indicating that they could continue without additional funds).

+Our analysis becomes richer when we expand the agent's action space to include the ability to \textit{garble} or add noise to their metric before revealing it.
+We analyze a garbling mechanism that guarantees a notion of local differential privacy for the metric, and show that under a fairly wide set of conditions, the agent may prefer to reveal a garbled metric over both fully concealing and fully revealing the original metric.
+In fact, garbling can lead to \textit{Pareto improvement} for both the principal and agent.
+From a policy standpoint, this demonstrates settings when both a principal and agent can derive economic value from a privacy preserving mechanism, even before considering the inherent social value of privacy.

+Finally, we demonstrate an application of our theory to analyzing feature discovery for pricing on rideshare platforms, using public data scraped from Uber and Lyft.

-Our contributions can be summarized as follows: \begin{enumerate} \item We introduce a model for the process of discovery of unknown metrics, in the form of an agency game with information transfer. \item We present sufficient conditions under which an agent would prefer revealing a metric to a principal over keeping the metric concealed; and vice versa. \item We further relax the agent's action space to include the ability to reveal \textit{garbled} information, where the choice of the amount of garbling interpolates between concealment and revelation.
-In this setting, we give sufficient conditions for the agent to prefer garbling over full revelation. \item We analyze the consequences of information revelation on principal utility and total welfare, leveraging connections between our model and price discrimination. \end{enumerate}
+\paragraph{Our contributions can be summarized as follows:} \begin{enumerate}[topsep=0pt] \item We introduce a model for the elicitation of unknown metrics, via an agency game with information transfer. \item We present sufficient conditions under which an agent would prefer to reveal or conceal a metric. \item We show that when the agent has the ability to reveal a garbled metric, this can lead to Pareto improvement for both the principal and agent. \item We leverage connections between our model and price discrimination to analyze total welfare. \item We apply our model with real data to analyze feature discovery for pricing on rideshare platforms. \end{enumerate}

-\subsection{Related Work}
+\section{Related Work}

 Our model builds on literature from contract design and agency games.
-It also fits into a large literature on information design, and can be seen as a specific structure of information design problem.
-Our model also overlaps with price discrimination, and we bring techniques from these literatures to a new motivation of discovering metrics.
+It also fits into a large literature on information design, and can be seen as an instance of information design with a specific structure.
+Our model also overlaps with a large body of work on price discrimination.